darkninjason/todo-list/README.md

 1. clone this repo and switch over to the 'docs-controls' branch
 2. check out the 'Want docs? ok...' bit above and make sure you can build the docs/view them locally
 3. after picking what you want to work on, check out either built/core/calendar/calendar.js or built/core/controls/dragdrop/list.js to see how to format the code that will be used to create the docs
-4. create a new .rst file in the docs/examples folder (ie dragdrop.rst)
+4. create a new .rst file in the docs/examples folder (ie dragdrop.rst) - NOTE that you will need to git add -f this new file as it will be ignored by default
 5. again, look at the other files in here and model your examples after them
 6. dive into the source code and start doc'ing away!  it is super helpful to find the page with unit tests corresponding to your feature/module (these are found at built/tests/spec/built-control-drag-drop-list.js, for example)
 7. when writing docs/examples, be as verbose as possible.  you can use my list examples as a guide.  generally, i will do something like put a console.log(whatever) in the example, and then show the expected output in a comment